 The planning policy documents currently comprising the Sutton local development plan are:

-The London Plan (adopted March 2021) (CDXX)
+The London Plan (adopted March 2021) (CDC.7)

-London Borough of Sutton adopted Local Plan (adopted February 2018) (CDXX)
+London Borough of Sutton adopted Local Plan (adopted February 2018) (CDC.3)

 The same documents comprised the development plan at the time that the Planning Permission was granted.
 There have therefore been no material changes in the statutory planning policy framework between the grant of the Planning Permission and the date of this Proof of Evidence.

-The LPA is undertaking a review of the Local Plan, currently at Regulation 18 stage.
+The LPA is undertaking a review of the Local Plan, currently at Regulation 18 stage (known as the “Emerging Sutton Local Plan – Issues and Preferred Options Consultation, July 2024” at CDC.4 with Proposed Changes to Policies Map, July 2024 at CDC.5).
 Given the early stage of the review limited weight is attached to the draft policies.
-It is worthy to note that the Elm Grove Estate is subject to a draft site allocation, STC6 (HELAA 2023 Ref: SH14), which supports residential regeneration within the Council’s Emerging Local Plan (Preferred Options Regulation 18 Consultation for Sutton’s Emerging Local Plan, July 2024).
-In any event, I do not consider any of the changes proposed to be material in my conclusion that the Scheme is compliant with the development plan.
+It is worthy to note, however, that the Elm Grove Estate is subject to a draft site allocation, STC6 (HELAA 2023 Ref: SH14), which supports residential regeneration within the Council’s Emerging Local Plan.
+More specifically, paragraph 9.19 of the draft plan identifies potential for “over 200” homes with no height or density parameters identified within the draft allocation itself.
+The Council’s draft tall buildings study (July 2024) identifies up to 45m in height with an apex building (broadly where the s73 scheme proposes) where such buildings can “exceed these height thresholds.”
+Therefore the direction of travel in draft policy is positive and supportive for the Estate’s regeneration.
+The s73 Scheme is expected to be determined with the backdrop of a Regulation 19 plan published during this year which further endorses these draft allocation parameters in support of the regeneration.

-As material considerations, the NPPF (2024 as amended 7th February 2025) and the National Planning Practice Guidance were also relevant in assessment of compliance of the application as stated in the Planning Committee Report (CDXX).
-Since the Resolution to Grant at Planning Committee in September 2024, the new NPPF 2024.
+As material considerations, the NPPF (2024) (CDC.1) and the National Planning Practice Guidance were also relevant in assessment of compliance of the application as stated in the Planning Committee Report (CDB.13).
+Since the Resolution to Grant at Planning Committee in September 2024, the new NPPF 2024 (CDC.1) has been published.
 I do not consider any of the revisions to be material to the compliance of the Order Scheme only other than the new guidance reinforces the need for early housing delivery of regeneration schemes such as the CPO Scheme to address the housing shortage and forecasted housing needs.

-The Sutton Centre Masterplan (2016) (CDXX) was also a material consideration in the assessment of the Planning Application as it set the context for the need for regeneration of the Order Land and wider regeneration sites within close proximity.
+The Sutton Centre Masterplan (2016) (CDC.6) was also a material consideration in the assessment of the Planning Application as it set the context for the need for regeneration of the Order Land and wider regeneration sites within close proximity.

 Compliance of the Order Scheme with the Planning Policy Framework and the Local Plan

-The Planning Committee Report (CDXX) presents a detailed assessment of the Order Scheme.
+The Planning Committee Report (CDB.13) presents a detailed assessment of the Order Scheme.
 The LPA’s view was that the Order Scheme was technically a departure from the adopted Local Plan albeit when housing and other related policies taken as a whole were considered, the Planning Application satisfied these.

 The Officers’ Report states: “therefore, although there is a departure from the adopted suitable heights as identified by the Local Plan, the intensification of public land for affordable housing is noted therefore the proposed tall buildings and their resultant visual impacts could be supported at a strategic level subject to the planning balance and appropriate resolution of any heritage harm.”